hotwired/strada-ios/docs/QUICK-START.md

 - An updated user agent string that includes the supported bridge components.
 Strada provides a utility function that builds the substring for you.
 - Initialize the `WKWebView` with the `Bridge` class, so Strada can internally manage the `WKWebView` through the app's lifecycle.

-Update the `WKWebView` user agent string where your `WKWebViewConfiguration` is configured:
+Update the `WKWebView` user agent string where your `WKWebViewConfiguration` is configured.
+The `turbo-ios` [demo app](https://github.com/hotwired/turbo-ios/tree/main/Demo) creates an extension like this:

 **`WKWebViewConfiguration+App.swift`**
 ```swift